CraftAcademyLabs/ca_course/atm_challenge/step_6_2.md

 Another check we need to do in the `withdraw` method is to see if there are funds in the Atm, right?
 We can not perform a transaction if there are no funds in the machine.

-The Atm has a `funds` atribute.
+The Atm has a `funds` attribute.
 We can perform a check if the `amount` we try to withdraw is larger then the `funds` available.

 Let's add a spec for that.